 To be the catalyst of transcendence for people who are unprotected, disenfranchised, and marginalized by the systemically racist system, utilizing their voices while educating the public of their self-worth through art.

 What is the“PORTRAIT OF FORGOTTEN WOMEN project?”

-Hello, I’m Adrienne La Faye, painter, an author, and a community social justice Art educator focused on chronicling the African American diaspora.
+Hello, I'm Adrienne La Faye, painter, an author, and a community social justice art educator focused on chronicling the African American diaspora.
 As a Social Justice portrait advocate, I'm compelled to make this artistic vision come to fruition, by giving back to society.
-The “PORTRAITS OF FORGOTTEN WOMEN” project is designed for all women, uniquely for those who are incarcerated.
+The "PORTRAITS OF FORGOTTEN WOMEN" project is a program designed uniquely for those imprisoned.

-I’m too, an ex-addict that was incarcerated five times, I know what these women feel and how this opportunity will change the trajectory of their lives.
-Like everyone, I needed someone to take an interest in me, my middle-grade teacher gave me hope.
+I too, am an ex-addict that was incarcerated, I know what these women feel and how this opportunity will change the trajectory of their lives.
+Like everyone, I needed someone to take an interest in me, and my middle-grade teacher gave me hope.
 One person can change a life forever.

-I’ve created POFW project, to paint portraits of female inmates.
+I've created the POFW project, to paint portraits of female inmates.
 In hopes, offenders will see their best selves in the paintings, and aspire for more.
 The women tell their stories on film, & their written words are attached to portraits, for exhibits.
-My portraits interpret the beauty of each woman within, showcasing her truth, in turn uplift her emotional status to elitism.
+My pictures interpret the beauty of each Woman within, showcasing her truth, in turn, uplift her emotional status to elitism.

 SUPPORT IS THE ROADMAP FOR SUCCESS!